wxGlade/wxGlade/sphinx/tutorial.rst

 ========================

 After copying, the controls will have default values and names.
 Usually you have to change them.
-You can do this in the *Properties* window or directly in the *Tree* window.
+You can do this in the *Properties* notebook or directly in the *Tree* control of the main window.
-To edit in the *Tree* window, you can select and then click on the label or press :kbd:`F2`.
+To edit in the *Tree* control, you can select and then click on the label or press :kbd:`F2`.

 This needs to be done now: